qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vector_overlay_tools.rst

 the difference layer.

-Input layer features that are partially within difference layer feature(s) are split along the boundary of the clip layer feature(s) and only the portions outside the difference layer features are retained.
+Input layer features that are partially within difference layer feature(s) are split along the boundary of the difference layer feature(s) and only the portions outside the difference layer features are retained.

 Attributes are not modified see warning_difference_